ntustison/Histograms/Text/discussion2.md

 Over the past decade, multiple algorithms have been proposed for the segmentation of hyperpolarized gas images into clinically based functional categories.
-These algorithms are optimized using the histogram information primarily (with many using it exclusively) much to the relative detriment of algorithmic robustness and segmentation quality.
+These algorithms are optimized using the histogram information primarily (with many using it exclusively) much to the detriment of algorithmic robustness and segmentation quality.
 This is due to the simple fact that these approaches discard, or do not optimally leverage, a vital piece of information essential for accurate quantitative image interpretation---the spatial relationships between voxel intensities.
-While simplifying the underlying complexity of the segmentation problem, these algorithms are deficient in leveraging the general modelling principle of incorporating as much available prior information to any solution method.
+While simplifying the underlying complexity of the segmentation problem, these algorithms are deficient in leveraging the general modelling principle of incorporating all available prior information to any solution method.
 In fact, this is a fundamental implication of the "No Free Lunch Theorem"}
 [@Wolpert:1997aa]\textcolor{blue}{---algorithmic performance hinges on available prior